 Google’s Patent Filing on Sentiment Analysis

-The patent application is interesting to think about because it provides some information about how Google might actually choose text from reviews to present.
+The patent application is interesting because it provides some information about how Google might choose text from reviews to present.
 The patent filing appears at:

 Domain-Specific Sentiment Classification